Chris Jones (defensive tackle, born 1994): 2022

 Jones (right) with President Joe Biden after winning his second Super Bowl.

 In 2022, Jones recorded 44 tackles, 15.5 sacks, two forced fumbles, and one fumble recovery.
 Jones earned Pro Bowl and first team All-Pro honors.
 He helped the Chiefs get the #1 seed in the AFC.
 The Chiefs defeated the Jacksonville Jaguars in the AFC Divisional Round to set up a rematch with Cincinnati Bengals in the AFC Championship Game.
 Jones had two sacks on Joe Burrow in the Chiefs 23–20 victory.
 In Super Bowl LVII, Jones recorded three tackles in the Chiefs 38–35 win over the Philadelphia Eagles.
 He was ranked tenth by his fellow players on the NFL Top 100 Players of 2023.

 2023

 Jones did not report to the Chiefs' training camp.
 He reportedly did not show up because he was holding out for a contract extension as the 2023 season is the final year of his contract.
 Jones received a mandatory fine of $50,000 for each day he did not report.
 The Chiefs placed him on the reserve/did not report list on August 29, 2023.
 On September 11, 2023, Jones and the Chiefs agreed to a new one-year contract.
 The Chiefs activated him the following day and received a roster exemption.
 He finished the 2023 season with 10.5 sacks, 30 tackles, and four passes defended.
-He earned Pro Bowl and first team All-Pro honors.
+Once again, he earned Pro Bowl and first team All-Pro honors.